-I am an author of 76 published, peer-reviewed papers.
-My research is highly collaborative, and I have been the Lead Principal Investigator of multiple, large, international, multi-disciplinary field efforts.
-Papers are in top-tier journals, and have been cited over 5000 times.
-My H-index is 42 (42 of my papers have been cited >42 times) and my i10-index is 70 (70 papers cited >10 times).
-Data in figure to the right was collected from Google Scholar on April 7, 2022.
-Papers listed below are arranged by research topic and then year.
-Underlined author indicates Yager student or postdoc; dashed-underlined author indicates project students or postdocs.
+I am an author of 80 published, peer-reviewed papers.
+My research is highly collaborative, and I have served as the Lead Principal Investigator of multiple large, international, multidisciplinary field efforts.
+Papers are in top-tier journals and have been cited nearly 8000 times.
+My H-index is 50 (50 of my papers have been cited >50 times), and my i10-index is 77 (77 papers cited >10 times).
+The data in the figure to the right was collected from Google Scholar on July 26, 2025.
+Papers listed below are arranged by research topic and then by year.
+An underlined author indicates a Yager student, research assistant, or postdoc; a dashed-underlined author indicates project students or postdocs.